vuestorefront/vue-storefront/doc/Common problems.md

     "deleteitem_endpoint": "http://localhost:8080/api/cart/delete?token={{token}}&cartId={{cartId}}",
     "pull_endpoint": "http://localhost:8080/api/cart/pull?token={{token}}&cartId={{cartId}}",
     "totals_endpoint": "http://localhost:8080/api/cart/totals?token={{token}}&cartId={{cartId}}"
   },
 ```

 To make it work you need have Magento2 oauth keys konfigured in your `vue-storefront-api` - `conf/local.json`.
-After this change you need to restart the `npm run dev` or `npm run` command to take the config changes into consideration by the VS. All the cart actions (add to cart, remove from cart, modify the qty) are now synchronized directly with Magento2 - for both: guest and logged in clients.
+After this change you need to restart the `yarn dev` command to take the config changes into consideration by the VS. All the cart actions (add to cart, remove from cart, modify the qty) are now synchronized directly with Magento2 - for both: guest and logged in clients.